Interactive Brokers Canada Review 2022

 Comparing Interactive Brokers to Our #1 Discount Broker: Qtrade

 Free to buy and sell

 Mediocre at best.
-Aimed at professional stock traders.
-Good value if you need day trading platforms, and rarely need questions answered.
+Aimed at professional international stock traders.
+Good value if you need day trading platforms.

 Foreign Exchange Capability

 #1 in World